nitishv2017/Gargi-Animal-Care/README.md

 <a href="url"><img src="https://github.com/nitishv2017/Gargi_Animal_Care/blob/master/Report.jpg"></a>
 </div>
 <br/>
-- Designed seamless UI, secured user’s database and implemented the code in JAVA following the real world practises.
 - Used RSA encryption technique to secure user data at the Firebase Realtime database.
 - Collaborated with team members using version control systems such as Git to organize modifications and assign tasks.